atreyasha/memory-daemon/README.md

     #?
 4
     ```

     **Troubleshooting:** If an error is thrown that crontabs are not installed for the user, simply run `crontab -e`.
-Then, a prompt should appear requesting for the text editor that should be used to edit the crontab.
+Then, a prompt should appear requesting for the text editor that should be used to edit the crontab, for which you can choose your most preferred text editor.
 Next, you can enter a dummy crontab (which prints `hello world`) to initialize the service, such as:

     ```
     *\1 * * * * /bin/echo "hello world"